sirodoht/sirodoht.com/content/blog/city-level-democracy-enhancements.md

 template = "post.html"
 +++

-Disclaimer: Some of these ideas, in different forms, exist in various countries.
+Disclaimer: Some of the following ideas, in different forms, exist in various countries.
 This is from my personal perspective in Thessaloniki, Greece.

 ## Introduction